-For over 90% of our revenues from assets under management or administration, we bill customers at the beginning of each quarter based on the market value of customer assets on our platforms as of the end of the prior quarter.
-For example, revenues from assets under management or administration recognized during the fourth quarter of 2017 were primarily based on the market value of assets as of September 30, 2017.
-Our revenues from assets under management or administration are generally recognized ratably throughout the quarter based on the number of days in the quarter.
+For approximately 90% of our asset-based recurring revenues from assets under management or administration, we bill customers at the beginning of each quarter based on the market value of customer assets on our platforms as of the end of the prior quarter.
+For example, asset-based recurring revenues recognized during the fourth quarter of 2018 were primarily based on the market value of assets as of September 30, 2018.
+Our asset-based recurring revenues are generally recognized ratably throughout the quarter based on the number of days in the quarter.

-Our revenues from assets under management or administration are affected by the amount of new assets that are added to existing and new client accounts, which we refer to as gross sales.
+Our asset-based recurring revenues are affected by the amount of new assets that are added to existing and new client accounts, which we refer to as gross sales.
 Gross sales, from time to time, also include conversions of client assets to our technology platforms.
 The amounts of assets that are withdrawn from client accounts are referred to as redemptions.
 We refer to the difference between gross sales and redemptions as net flows.
 Positive net flows indicate that the market value of assets added to client accounts exceeds the market value of assets that have been withdrawn from client accounts.

-Our revenues from assets under management or administration are also affected by changes in the market values of securities held in client accounts due to fluctuations in the securities markets.
+Our asset-based revenues are also affected by changes in the market values of securities held in client accounts due to fluctuations in the securities markets.
 Certain types of securities have historically experienced greater market price fluctuations, such as equity securities, than other securities, such as fixed income securities, though in any given period the type of securities that experience the greatest fluctuations may vary.